Optically Pumped Polarized $^3$He$^{++}$ Ion Source Development for RHIC/EIC: Cell Optical Pumping and Polarization Measurements

 \review \else \end{figure} \fi

-The highest achieved polarization via optical pumping of \h gas in the \lq\lq{open}\rq\rq\ cell at 3.0\,Torr was roughly 25\% with the isolation valve open, and roughly 80\% with the isolation valve closed.
+The best results on optical pumping of \h gas in the \lq\lq{open}\rq\rq\ cell were $25\!\pm\!5\%$ with the open isolation valve and $80\!\pm\!5\%$ with the closed isolation valve at 3.0\,Torr pressure.
 In these measurements we used a preliminary gas cryogenic purification system, with operational temperature $\sim\!36\text{\:\!--\:\!}40$\,K (due to limited cooling power and higher heat transfer through the connecting tube).
 We also used a conventional brass Swagelock pneumatic isolation valve with the copper tube adapter to the \h cell.
 The gas purity has since been improved with the new cryogenic system and new isolation valve described above.
 We plan to continue optical pumping studies with the new improved gas preparation system.